 Size “0” is the smallest of what most people consider a normal size guitar.
 They increase in size from 00, 000, D, M, to J. Martin even makes an acoustic bass guitar now with the prefix B. During the 1930s Martin also made archtop guitars with C, R, and F designations.

 For the most part, the suffixes on Martin guitars go from low to high to indicate how fancy and what types of woods are used in construction.
 Here is a list and a brief description of the more popular styles:

-Although I have covered all the standard models, Martin has made many custom models.
+I have covered all the standard models, but Martin has made many custom models.
 It would take a book to cover all of them, and in fact, there is a book: C. F. Martin Guitars, A History, by Mike Longworth.
-It is a complete compendium of Martin history and manufacturing.
-The book is available directly from C. F. Martin and Co., 510 Sycamore St., Nazareth, PA 18064, (1-800-247-6931).
-It can also be obtained through your favorite music store.
+This book is a complete compendium of Martin history and manufacturing.

 I hope this small amount of information helps eliminate some confusion when you are guitar shopping.
 At least until you hear “Gibson J-50, L-2, CF-100 . . . .”

 Bob Smakula is a musician and resident of Randolph County, WV.
 He is the proprietor of Smakula Fretted Instruments, specializing in the restoration and sales of vintage stringed instruments.
 Email: firstname.lastname@example.org